Michae1CC/aws-cdk-examples/step-function-map-io/README.md

     lambda can make.
 We want this value set to prevent making too many requests to the site hosting the images.

+At a high level, the step function will perform the following tasks:

+* Take the list of resources and turn them into smaller batches
+* Download the images from multiple batches using concurrent running lambdas and report the location in s3 they are stored as well as their download status
+* Store the s3 download location to dynamnodb for each image if the image download was successful
+* Notify an SNS topic if any images did not complete successfully

 Images that the step function downloads are stored to a "folder" in s3 where a dynamodb table will keep track of the url of their images as well as their object name in s3.
 Additionally, a SNS topic will notify us of any images that